-Neurodesign Lecture – Physiological Perspectives on Engineering Design, Creativity and Collaboration (Wintersemester 2019/2020)
+Neurodesign Lecture – Physiological Perspectives on Engineering Design, Creativity, Collaboration and Innovation (Wintersemester 2019/2020)

 - Weekly Hours: 2

 - Credits: 3